rutgerkok/Topographica/README.md

 # Topographica

+**No longer updated.
+I would recommend using the new plugin [Pl3xMap](https://github.com/pl3xgaming/Pl3xMap) instead, which has all features of Topographica, has many additional features, and is much faster because it uses Paper's async chunk loading API.**

 Live map for Minecraft Spigot servers.
-View an example map at [mc.marijnk.nl](http://mc.marijnk.nl).

 ![Example map](./misc/screenshot.jpg)